Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have added unit tests to verify the code works as intended.
 * [ ] If any part of the code is behind a feature flag, my test instructions also cover cases where the feature flag is switched off.
 * [ ] I have written this PR in accordance with my team's definition of done.
-* [ ] I have checked that base branch is correctly set.
+* [ ] I have checked that the base branch is correctly set.

 ## Innovation